fl0at/dotfiles/README.md

 There is a .gitignore with a pure wildcard, so your whole homedir doesn't show up as untracked.

+I also get creeped out by vim's mouse support in terminal emulators, so that's disabled.

 I also use a standard ANSI/VTxx escape sequence to force terminal windows to UTF-8 mode.
 It works well in PuTTY, and shouldalso work on Unicode-capable xterms, but your mileage may vary, as I haven't tested that.
 I know I can just set that encoding manually in PuTTY, but if I'm using a fresh copy of PuTTY at a friend's house, for example...
 It's easy to forget, only to annoy you when you get accented characters instead of quotes in a manpage.